LaunchPadLab/sweet_actions_rest/PITCHME.md

 ---

-## REST Job to be Done
+## REST JTBD

 What is the Job that REST is solving?

 - Users need to interact with our database
-- They can do so by either creating a new record or reading, updating, or destroying an existing record
+- They can do so by either creating a new record or reading, updating, or destroying an existing record (CRUD)
-- CRUD: create, read, update, destroy

 ---